 Remuneration structures that seek to increase tax efficiency should not result in additional costs to the company or an increase in its own tax bill.
-Remuneration Committees should be aware of the potential damage to the company's and shareholders' reputation from implementing such schemes.
+Remuneration Committees should be aware of the potential reputational risks from such schemes.

-8. Contracts and Severance
+8. Contracts, Severance and Termination Payments